Porfirio Remberto Ramírez: Execution

 The main rebel camp was established in the mountain town of Nuevo Mundo.
 This concentration attracted the attention of government troops and militias, who were sent to the Escambray to suppress the uprising.
 After the death of militia lieutenant Obdulio Morales Torres (nephew of a prominent figure in the Castro regime, Félix Torres González) in a gunfight with Vicente Méndez’s group, government forces under the command of Manuel Fajardo and Juan Vitalio Acuña Núñez launched a massive offensive in Nuevo Mundo.
 The rebels retreated separately in small groups.
 During the retreat, several commanders were captured.
 Porfirio Ramírez was captured in a brief skirmish near Pico Tuerto; his location had been betrayed by one of his captured comrades.

 Students from Santa Clara demonstrated in support of Porfirio Ramírez.
 The protests were dispersed by police and militias, but Fidel Castro promised Ramírez’s family that his life would be spared.
 However, on 12 October, a court in Santa Clara issued five death sentences, including that of Porfirio Ramírez.
 Around sixty ordinary rebels were sentenced to long prison terms.
 The night before his execution, Ramírez wrote a letter to his family and friends:Anyone who has been through these horrors should be happy to die: death will alleviate oppression, shame, and cowardice and become an example for future generations.
 I had a few hours left, and I had never felt so secure in my life.
 I know: my death will not be in vain.On the evening of October 12, 1960, Sinecio Walsh Ríos, Plinio Prieto, José Palomino Colón, Ángel Rodríguez del Sol, and Porfirio Remberto Ramírez were executed by firing squad at the La Campana militia camp near Manicaragua.
-Before his execution, Ramírez remained stoic and brave, sarcastically joking with the militia members of the firing squad.
+Before his execution, His mother pleaded for clemency and Fidel promised that he would not be executed.
+Ramírez remained stoic and brave, sarcastically joking with the militia members of the firing squad.
 He was shot three times in the face.
+After his execution, two public demonstrations on behalf of Porfirio occurred in Santa Clara, which was broken up by police.